Related rights: Film producers

 These rights last for fifty years from the end of the year the film was first published or otherwise made available to the public, or for fifty years from the end of the year the master copy was made if the film is not released (Art.
 3(3), Directive 93/98/EEC).

+Event organizers

+In certain countries, events organizers own separate neighbouring right in the live event they organize, e.g. in the field of culture (works performed by performers) or sports.
+For example Germany grants exclusive right to organizer of a cultural event under § 81 of the Urheberrechtsgesetz.

+Scientific editors

+New critical scientific edition of a work, including public domain works, might trigger a neighbouring right to such edition.
+Germany grants exclusive rights to editors under § 70 of the Urheberrechtsgesetz.

 Database creators

 Directive 96/9/EC creates a sui generis protection in the European Union for databases that do not meet the criterion of originality for copyright protection.
 This is particularly important for databases that aim to be complete, as these lack the element of selection that might qualify them for protection as "compilations" under Article 2.5 of the Berne Convention (although their arrangement can still be considered creative).
 It is specifically intended to protect "the investment of considerable human, technical and financial resources" in creating databases (para.
 7 of the preamble), whereas the copyright laws of many Member States specifically exclude effort and labour from the criteria for copyright protection.
 To qualify, the database must show "qualitatively and/or quantitatively a substantial investment in either the obtaining, verification or presentation of the contents" [Art.
 7(1)].
 Their creators have the right "to prevent extraction and/or re-utilization of the whole or of a substantial part, evaluated qualitatively and/or quantitatively, of the contents of that database."
 This is taken to include the repeated extraction of insubstantial parts of the contents if this conflicts with the normal exploitation of the database or unreasonably prejudices the legitimate interests of the creator of the database [Art.
 7(5)].

 Database rights last for fifteen years from completion of the database (the point when the criterion of substantial investment is fulfilled), or from *the date when the database is publicly available, whichever is later.
 The protection period runs until 31 December of the year when it expires.
 If there is a "substantial change" in the database that qualifies as a "substantial new investment", a new protection period is granted (Art.
 10).